 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 3 / 4

-The law protects freedom of movement and this right is generally upheld in practice.
-However, land mines threaten movement in some areas.
-Corruption can hamper people’s ability to freely choose their place of employment.
+The law protects freedom of movement, and this right is generally upheld in practice.
+Land mines limit movement in some areas.
+Corruption and bureaucratic obstacles can hamper people’s ability to change their formal residency or place of employment.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 2 / 4